pauby/hugo-theme-skye/CONFIGURATION.md

 Name = "Luke Skywalker"
 Img = "/path/to/picture/of/lukeskywalker.jpg"
 Position = "Master Jedi"
-Bio = |
+Bio = "I'm Luke.
-  I'm Luke.
 My father tried to kill me and then saved me.
-I'm confused.
+I'm confused."
 ```

 And then the [author](#author) variable set to a `name` in the data file.